 Uncertainties in the detection efficiency, exposure, and background rates are given in Table~\ref{table:syserror}.
 The major sources of errors in the detection efficiency are the results of uncertainties in the models for propagation of pions and omega mesons through the residual nucleus.
 In particular, the error due to uncertainties in the $\pi$-nucleon cross section is 20.0\%, as estimated from the $\pi$-$^{16}$O scattering data shown in~\cite{ref4} and by comparing results from two independent nuclear interaction programs originally developed by IMB ~\cite{ref4} and by Kamiokande~\cite{ref5} (6.1\%).
-The uncertainty from the ($\bar{n}$ + nucleon) annihilation branching ratios is estimated to be 4.6\% by comparing different MC results based on variations in the assumed branching ratios~\cite{ref24}\cite{ref25}.
-The 0.6\% asymmetry in the detector gain and the 2.0\% difference in the energy scale between the data and the MC affect the momentum cut and contribute 1.7\% and 0.4\% uncertainties, respectively.
+The uncertainty from the ($\bar{n}$ + nucleon) annihilation branching ratios is estimated to be 4.6\% by comparing different MC results based on variations in the assumed branching ratios~\cite{ref24,ref25}.
+The 0.6\% asymmetry in the detector gain and the 2.0\% difference in the energy scale between the data and the MC would affect the momentum cut and contribute 1.7\% and 0.4\% uncertainties, respectively.
 By comparing real data with MC events we estimate that the uncertainty in the Cherenkov ring finding procedure is 2.2\%.
 The detection efficiency is estimated to have a total uncertainty of 22.9\% while the exposure uncertainty was found to be 3.0\% through an estimate of the error in the calculation of the effective fiducial volume.

 The uncertainties in the atmospheric neutrino flux, the atmospheric neutrino energy spectrum, and the components of the atmospheric neutrino flux contribute 7.8\% to the systematic uncertainty of the background rate.
-The DIS cross section uncertainty in the low $q^2$ region yields a large contribution to the uncertainty in the background rate, which is estimated to be 14.1\% by comparing the results from two different parameterizations of the parton distribution functions~\cite{GRV94}\cite{Bodek}.
+The DIS cross section uncertainty in the low $q^2$ region yields a large contribution to the uncertainty in the background rate, which is estimated to be 14.1\% by comparing the results from two different parametrizations of the parton distribution functions~\cite{GRV94,Bodek}.
 The uncertainty in the energy scale, the lack of perfect uniformity in the PMT gain, and the uncertainty in the Cherenkov ring finding contribute a total of 14.9\% to the systematic errors.
 The total systematic uncertainty in the background rate is estimated to be 23.7\%.